uninstallio/android-sdk/README.md

 <table>
     <tr>
         <td>"YOUR_PACKAGE_NAME.permission.C2D_MESSAGE”
-            “YOUR_PACKAGE_NAME.permission.C2D_MESSAGE"
-            android:protectionLevel="signature"

         </td>
-        <td>These 2 permission ensures that Our SDK
+        <td>This permission ensures that Our SDK
-            can use GCM facilities.
-Also enforces that only your app can read the messages.
+            can use GCM facility.
         </td>
      </tr>